 In terms of the camera, the Mini 2 has a 1/2.3-inch sensor shoots 12Mp photos and 4K video at 30fps.
 Pilots can now save photos in JPG and RAW formats.
 You can also enjoy some zoom for your shots.
 At 1080p resolution, you can zoom 2X lossless, then up to 4X in lossy digital zoom.
 When shooting in 4K, you can capture 2X lossy zoom.
 Here is a simple shot, in completely default automatic mode.
 (No edits to the image, except to shrink/crop to 1920×1080.)

-DJI Mini 2 software
+DJI Mini 2 specifications and software

 The DJI Mini 2 is the third drone to use the DJI Fly app.
 This more simplistic experience than the DJI GO 4 app makes it easy for novice pilots to safely fly their drone.
 You’ll get a map and some drone telemetry, but many of the advanced settings and controls have been stripped away.